moallafatma/Computer-Vision-Project-Humanoid-Robot-Imitation-of-Human-Motion-from-Instructional-Videos/README.md

+# Papers review and application:

+This is a computer vision project realised by Carla Yagoub and myself (Fatma Moalla) and consists in  3 papers reviews and application of the algorithms implemented in the papers.
+The project is proposed by the INRIA Paris, WILLOW team within within 2019 Computer vision and Object Recognition MVA course.

+***

 # Motion Reconstruction Code and Data for Skills from Videos (SFV)

 This repo contains the data and the code for motion reconstruction component of the SFV paper: